Hyperattenuating paranasal sinus opacification can arise in a number of situations:

 The vein forms at the confluence of several veins within the anteroinferior orbit along the infraorbital margin from facial vein tributaries.
 It co...

 The inferior pharyngeal constrictor muscle is one of the pharyngeal constrictor muscles.
-Its primary action is constriction of the pharynx (in coordination with the superior pharyngeal constrictor and the middle pharyngeal constrictor muscles) to deliver a bolus of food into the oesophagus.
+It has a sphincteric function, and physiologically is usually in a tonic state, constricting the distal end of the pharynx (in coordination with the superior pharyngeal constrictor and the middle pharyngeal ...

 The inferior rectus muscles is one of the 6 extra-ocular muscles that control eye movements.